brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

   return doc;
 };
 ```
-The above 3 lines of code a quite terse.
+The above 3 lines of code a quite terse but extremely powerful.
 Sometimes it helps to do a bit of debugging.
 Logging data to the console is helpful.
 In order to log the conetents of a document we have a helper function __"JSON.stringify"__ an example of logging the documents passed into and out of the search function is provided below.

 ```js
 exports = async function( aSearchDoc ){